CFD Trading Strategies

 To implement this strategy on the Tickmill Web Trader:

-1. Click the charting icon charting icon
+1. Click the charting icon

 2. In the drop-down listing select Fib Retracement: